coding-jam/sandbox/README.md

     This endpoint provides information on programming languages, *ranked by users who know that languages* in that district.

-    It also accept a query param " *languages* " witch enables a filter based on a comma list of programming languages (case insensitive):
+    It also accept a query param " *languages* " which enables a filter based on a comma list of programming languages (case insensitive):

     ```
     /api/v1/languages/it/toscana?languages=Java,python